stdynamicslab/DropletAutoCrop_Developer/README.md

 # Circular Pattern Detection Using YOLOv8

-A complete pipeline to detect and extract circular patterns from raw grayscale images using custom annotations and YOLOv8.
+A complete pipeline to detect and extract circular patterns from raw images using YOLOv8.

-## 🔍 Features
+## Features

 This project includes:
-- Image bit-depth conversion (16/24-bit ➜ 8-bit)
+- Image bit-depth conversion (16/24-bit to 8-bit)
 - Custom GUI annotation tool
 - Conversion to YOLO format
-- Training a YOLOv8 model on circular patterns
+- Training a YOLOv8 model on circular patterns of the images
-- Cropping and saving detected circular regions
+- Cropping and saving the images with only detected circular regions

-## 📁 Project Structure
+## Project Structure

 ```
 ObjectDetection/